maxest/WSyncer/README.md

 # WSyncer

 A simple command-line program for syncing files between folders.
+I use it for backing up all my files.

 If you run it like this: